1. Purpose and scope of application

-Taurus may offer the possibility to the Client to “stake” part or all its digital assets, to one or several validators/bakers/stake pools operated by third-parties or by Taurus itself, for the purpose of earning “staking rewards”.
+Taurus may offer the possibility to the Client to “stake” part or all its digital assets, to one or several validators/bakers/stake pools operated by third-parties or by Taurus itself, for the purpose of collecting “staking rewards”.
 In order to benefit from this service, the Client agrees with the “Terms and conditions for Taurus-STAKING”.
 It is understood that Taurus will not stake/unstake/delegate the Client’s digital assets, unless instructed by the Client to do so.
 Taurus may, at its sole discretion, refuse to offer this service.

 17. Common terms regarding Digital Asset Custody Storage and measures taken by Taurus

 Digital Asset Custody Storage is established and maintained on (a) a per-client segregated basis (i.e. Digital Assets held by the Client are stored on one or several dedicated distributed ledger addresses administered and controlled by Taurus) or on (b) a pooled basis (i.e. Digital Assets held by several Clients are stored on the same, shared, distributed ledger addresses administered and controlled by Taurus).

 As a general principle, “custody”, “holding” or “storage” (or terms with similar meaning) of Digital Assets with Taurus consists in generating, distributing, administrating and/or storing such data as is required to establish access to and enabling the disposition over addresses in a blockchain or another digital, distributed and encryption based ledger that contain, represent or are associated with the relevant Digital Assets of the Client.
 This includes the creation of distributed ledger addresses and the storage of private keys, passwords or seeds in any of the forms listed in Custody Regulations Art.
 “Characteristics of custody”.
 The relevant distributed ledgers themselves and any data stored therein, including without limitation the Digital Assets as such or any references thereto, are, unless explicitly specified otherwise, not operated nor controlled by Taurus and therefore outside of the sphere of influence of Taurus.